 Entry and Exit

-Singaporeans may visit Lesotho for up to 90 days without a visa.
-As visa requirements often change at short notice, we advise you to contact your travel agency, or the nearest Embassy of Lesotho for up-to-date information.
-There should be at least two empty pages on the passport for the Lesotho immigration stamp and also six months validity on the passport on the expected date of departure from Lesotho.
+Singaporeans may stay up to 30 days in Lesotho without a visa.
+As visa requirements often change at short notice, we advise you to contact your travel agency, or the nearest High Commission of Lesotho for up-to-date information.
+There should be at least six months' validity on your passport on the expected date of departure from Lesotho.

-As the only way to Lesotho is via South Africa, do note that if you are travelling with children below 18 years of age, South Africa has strict entry regulations for minors (i.e. those under 18 years) to prevent child trafficking.
-Any minor travelling with one parent or without his/her parents into South Africa needs to bring along certain documentation for entry into South Africa.
-Please contact the High Commission of South Africa in Singapore for more details and refer to http://www.home-affairs.gov.za/index.php/statements-speeches/621-advisory-new-requirements-for-children-travelling-through-south-african-ports-of-entry-effective-1-june-2015
+As the only way to Lesotho is via South Africa, do note that South Africa has strict entry regulations for minors (i.e. those under 18 years of age) to prevent child trafficking.
+Any minor travelling with one parent or without his/her parents must provide certain documentation for entry into South Africa.
+Please contact the High Commission of South Africa in Singapore for more details.

 Safety and Security